Point Reyes National Seashore: Geography

-The Point Reyes peninsula is a well defined area, geologically separated from the rest of Marin County and almost all of the continental United States by a rift zone of the San Andreas Fault, about half of which is sunk below sea level and forms Tomales Bay.
-The peninsula is part of the Salinian Block while across the fault is the Franciscan Complex; the difference in soil composition affects the mix of flora on either side of the fault.
+The Point Reyes peninsula is a well defined area, geologically separated from the rest of Marin County and almost all of the continental United States by a rift zone of the San Andreas Fault.
+The northern half of the fault is sunk below sea level and forms Tomales Bay and the southern half lies along Olema Creek.
+The peninsula is part of the Salinian Block which rises as Inverness Ridge before dropping to the fault zone.
+East of the fault is the Franciscan Complex which has a different soil and flora composition.

 The small town of Point Reyes Station, while not located on the peninsula, provides most services to it.
 Some services are also available at Inverness on the west shore of Tomales Bay.
 The small town of Olema, about 3 mi south of Point Reyes Station, serves as the gateway to the Seashore and its visitor center.

 The peninsula includes wild coastal beaches and headlands, estuaries, and uplands.
 Parts of the park are private farms and ranches which have commercial cattle grazing.
 These were leased back when the park was purchased to continue these historic uses.
 Other parts are under the jurisdiction of other conservation authorities with the National Park Service providing signage and managing visitor impact on the entire peninsula and Tomales Bay.
 The Seashore also administers the parts of the Golden Gate National Recreation area, such as the Olema Valley, that are adjacent to the Seashore.

 Wildlife and ecology

 Point Reyes National Seashore lies at the convergence of two marine ecological provinces (southern Oregonian and northern Californian) and harbors 45% of North America's bird species and 18% of California's plant species.
 The National Seashore's 100 mi of coastline include estuaries, bays and lagoons which provide rich habitats including subtidal seagrasses, tidal mudflats and marshes that support a rich diversity of wildlife.
+There are at least 42 rare and endangered plants of the more than 850 plant species identified.
+Almost 40 species of land mammals plus a dozen marine mammals such as the harbor seal live or migrate through this area.
+Bird species counts are well over 400.

+It is part of the Golden Gate Biosphere Network, recognized in the World Network of Biosphere Reserves.